 Over time, pressure to the tank can cause the most damage to your water heater.
 This can be caused by several issues, including high incoming pressure to the water heater and a bad pressure relief valve.
 These issues are better addressed by a licensed plumber, as they can be complicated and potentially dangerous to deal with.

-Most water heaters last between 10-13 years, and if one is leaking from the bottom of the tank inside the burner compartment, old age might be the cause.
+If your hot water heater is leaking from the bottom of the tank and it's nearing or past the end of its warranty, it may be because of old age.
 This is caused by years of sediment building up in the bottom of the water heater tank.
-Eventually the bottom of the tank will rust through and begin to leak.
+Eventually, the bottom of the tank will rust through and begin to leak.
 In this case, repairs are not really an option, and the water heater needs to be replaced.
-This can be done DIY; however, if you are not certain that you possess the skills needed, you can always call a plumber.
+This can be done by experienced DIYers, but if you are not certain that you possess the skills needed, you can (and should) always call a plumber.

 - Lift the little lever on the valve to discharge any remaining pressure.